makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

     evaluation
 * We project all vectors that contain a target noun onto each of the four spacs

-###6.2.4 Predicting Characteristic Properties.
-Recently, there has been some 33
+### 6.2.4 Predicting Characteristic Properties 33

-* dog is a mammal, it barks, it has a tail, and so forth (Almuhareb 2006;
+* property lists: dog is a mammal, it barks, it has a tail (Almuhareb 2006;
-  Baroni and Lenci 2008; Baroni, Evert, and Lenci 2008; Baroni+ 2010).
-Similar property lists, collected
+  Baroni and Lenci 2008; Baroni, Evert, and Lenci 2008; Baroni+ 2010)
-  * from subjects in elicitation tasks, are widely used in cognitive science (Garrard+ 2001; McRae+ 2005; Vinson and Vigliocco 2008).
-Large-scale
+  * from subjects in elicitation tasks, are widely used in cognitive science (Garrard+ 2001; McRae+ 2005; Vinson and Vigliocco 2008)
-  * in AI, where they are important for commonsense reasoning (Liu and Singh 2004)
+  * in AI, they are important for commonsense reasoning (Liu and Singh 2004)
-* the most salient relations of a nominal concept might be in all sorts of qualia relations with it (parts, typical behaviors, location, etc.).
-Still,
+* the most salient relations of a nominal concept might be in all sorts of qualia relations with it (parts, typical behaviors, location, etc.)

 ## 6.3 The W 1 L×W 2 Space 34

 * discriminating verbs participating in different argument alternations
 * other uses: W 1 L × W 2 is the transpose of the W 1 × LW 2 space
-  * use the former space for feature smoothing or selection in the latter for example, by merging the features with cosine similarity over a thresh
+  * use the former space for feature smoothing or selection in the latter for example, by merging the features with cosine similarity over a threshold
-* e.g. read, sbj − 1  represents the subject slot of the verb read in terms of
+* e.g. read, sbj − 1  represents the subject slot of the verb read
   * extract generalizations of the sort formal semanticists have tradition
   * e.g. similarity between the object slot of kill and the subject slot of die
-  * distributional correlate to the classic cause(subj,die(obj)) analysis of (Dowty 1977)
+  * distributional correlate to the classic cause(subj,die(obj)) analysis of Dowty (1977)
 * different syntactic slots of the same verb corresponds to estimating the amount of fillers they share.
-Measures of “slot overlap” have been used by Joanis, Stevenson, and James (2008) as features to classify verbs on the basis of their argument alternations.
-Levin and Rappaport-Hovav (2005) define argument alternations as the possibility for verbs to have multiple syntactic realizations of their semantic argument structure.
-Alternations involve the expression of the same semantic argument in two different syntactic slots.
-We expect that, if a verb undergoes a particular alternation, then the set of nouns that appear in the two alternating slots should overlap to a certain degree
+Measures of “slot overlap”
+  * Joanis, Stevenson, and James (2008) as features to classify verbs on the basis of their argument alternations
+  * Levin and Rappaport-Hovav (2005) define argument alternations as the possibility for verbs to have multiple syntactic realizations of their semantic argument structure
+  * Alternations involve the expression of the same semantic argument in two different syntactic slots
+  * We expect that, if a verb undergoes a particular alternation, then the set of nouns that appear in the two alternating slots should overlap
 * Verbs differ with respect to the possible alternations they can undergo, and
-  * strongly dependent on their semantic properties (semantic roles, event type) Levin (1993) has in fact proposed a well-known classification of verbs
+  * strongly dependent on their semantic properties (semantic roles, event type) Levin (1993) has proposed a well-known classification of verbs
 * We focus here on transitivity alternations, whose verbs allow both for a transitive NP V NP variant and an intransitive NP V (PP) variant (Levin 1993)
-  * use the W 1 L × W 2 space to carry out the automatic classification of
+  * use the W 1 L × W 2 space to carry out the automatic classification
   * causative/inchoative alternation, _John broke the vase/The vase broke_
     * non-alternating ones (_John minced the meat vs. *The meat minced_).
-The C/I
+The
-    * data set was introduced by Baroni and Lenci (2009), but not tested in a
+    * data set was introduced by Baroni and Lenci (2009), but not tested
   * ternary classification by different types of transitive alternation.
 We
     * MS data set (Merlo and Stevenson 2001), which includes
       * 19 unergative verbs undergoing the induced action alternation (race),